cdpautsch/vscode-tpl/README.md

     * __Linux__: `~/.vscode/extensions`
   * (if you download the `vsix` version) Install using the command line: `code --install-extension my-extension-0.0.1.vsix`

-_Note: Once the language is more polished, we will eventually publish it to the VSCode extension marketplace, allowing you to enable the extension entirely from within VSCode._

 ## Want to Contribute?
 This repository is open to contributions from others.
 Please follow contribution guidelines:
 * For bugs or other problems, please create an issue using the bug template.